 Who meets as part of HWBC?

 HWBC is made up of ordinary people from all walks of life.
 We don’t care what you wear, where you live or how much money you make (or don’t!).

 We mostly live in Hawthorn, but also other suburbs nearby like Richmond, Kew, Canterbury, Surrey Hills, and others even further away!

 The core of why we are who we are, is our shared interest in and love of Jesus.
 Everything else is secondary.

-Our connection is ‘live’ all week with connect groups, youth group, play groups, music events, and other forms of working and having fun together to love and serve our community.
+Our connection is ‘live’ all week with connect groups, play groups, young adults events, music events, and other forms of working and having fun together to love and serve our community.